Satya-s89/Ecommerce-Follow-Along/README.md

 ---

-### ** Milestone 31: Redux Implementation**
+### **Milestone 31: Redux Implementation** ✅
+- Implemented Redux for state management using Redux Toolkit.
+- Created Redux store with multiple slices (user, auth, cart, products).
+- Implemented async thunks for API calls.
-- Implemented Redux for state management.
+- Refactored User details page to use Redux for state management.
+- Added loading states and error handling with Redux.
+- Refactored Login component to use Redux authentication.
+- Refactored Products and Cart components to use Redux.

+---

+### ** Milestone 32: Redux Implementation**
-- Used Redux in User details page
+- Used Redux in All pages

+---